 The Teaching Academy

-Among their efforts to support faculty professional development, the Teaching Academy offers many opportunities for faculty to improve as writers and to incorporate writing in courses they teach.
-In the following video, Director of the Teaching Academy Dr. Tara Gray explains in more detail the Academy's work regarding writing:
+NMSU's Teaching Academy supports faculty professional development in many areas.
+Specific to writing, the Academy offers many opportunities for faculty to develop as writers, and to effectively incorporate writing into the courses they teach.
+In the following video Dr. Tara Gray, Director of the Teaching Academy, explains in detail how the Academy supports writing.

 The Common Read